 - Your current sick leave balance

-- Your seniority/continuous service date – this is typically your first day of state or UW employment in a position that both earned sick leave and was covered by the Wisconsin Retirement System.
+- Your continuous service date – this is typically your first day of state or UW employment in a position that both earned sick leave and was covered by the Wisconsin Retirement System.
 This date is adjusted for any breaks in employment.
-If you do not know this date, please contact your Human Resources or Payroll & Benefits Office.
+If you do not know this date, please contact your institution’s benefits office.

-- If University Staff, your current and/or expected highest highest basic pay rate
+- If University Staff, your current and/or expected highest basic pay rate

 - If Faculty, Academic Staff or Limited Appointee, your current and/or expected highest annual salary (this is your annual base salary and does not include overloads, summer pay or any additional pay)